 If the connector stove pipe must go through a combustible wall before entering the masonry chimney, consult a qualified mason or chimney dealer.
-The installation must conform to local building and fire codes and latest edition of NFPA 211.
+The installation must conform to local building and fire codes and latest edition of NFPA 211 (US) or CAN/CSA-B365 (CDN).

-If there is a clean out opening in the base of the chimney, close it tightly.
+If there is a cleanout opening in the base of the chimney, close it tightly.